pascomnet/documentation/site/content/clients/webclient-userguide/_index.en.md

 ## Licensing

-To use the Web Client, external participants need a concurrent user license.
-Therefore, make sure that there are sufficient licenses available before starting web conferences.
+In order to use the pascom WebRTC Client, a concurrent user license is required for each external participant.
+Therefore, make sure that there are sufficient licenses available before starting a web conference.

 {{% notice tip %}}
-If you would like to find out more about the dynamic concurrent user license model or upgrade your existing licenses, please contact our sales department.
-You can find further information in the [license description](https://www.pascom.net/en/voip-prices/).
+If you would like to find out more about our flexible concurrent user license model or upgrade your existing licenses, please contact our sales department.
+Further information can be found on our pricing [license description](https://www.pascom.net/en/voip-prices/) page.
 {{% /notice %}}

 ## Overview